dougbutner/web-4/README.md

 It is important for every system that each individual only exist within one geotribe (excluding those extrapolated) so that their vote isn't counted twice.

-If a system allows geotribe members to declare their own associated location without proof, the member is incentivized to be honest, as they will recieve the most benefit from having their opinion heard where it matters to the
+If a geopolitically-based geodomain system allows geotribe members to declare their own associated location without proof, the member is incentivized to be honest, as they will receive the most benefit from having their opinion heard where it matters to them.

-with restrictions on switching location too often to prevent influencing foreign affairs,
+All systems should place restrictions on switching voluntarily-given geodomain association too often (such as once per 6 months) to prevent influencing foreign affairs.

 When using stratified geodomains, only the deepest level of association is needed (city/community), from which the rest can be extrapolated.